jesec/flood/README.md

   - Flood only uses the path provided by the torrent client so it needs to have the same filesystem context as the torrent client.
 If a file is "/path/to/a/file" to the torrent client, it has to be "/path/to/a/file" to Flood in order to get file operations working.
 It can't be "/mnt/some/different/path/file".
 - rTorrent:
   - Linux users can download the latest static executable (available for `amd64` and `arm64`) from [jesec/rtorrent](https://github.com/jesec/rtorrent).
 Alternatively, use package managers such as `apt`, `yum`, `pacman` of the platform to install rTorrent.
-  - MacOS users can use `brew` to install rTorrent.
+  - macOS users can use `brew` to install rTorrent.
-  - Windows users can use [Cygwin](https://www.cygwin.com/) to install rTorrent.
   - [Compile](https://github.com/rakshasa/rtorrent/wiki/Installing): XMLRPC support flag (`--with-xmlrpc-c`) is required during compilation.
   - Certain features (sequential download, initial seeding, etc.) are not available in vanilla rTorrent.
   - rTorrent needs to have read access to files of temporary directory of Flood (`<rundir>/temp`) as Flood adds torrents to rTorrent by local file path ([96c754dd](https://github.com/jesec/flood/commit/96c754ddeb614b45a565e8307c9985ee85bcb7fa)).
 This is because rTorrent uses a rather antique XML-RPC interface, which usually has certain limitations (size of body) and is unreliable in handling large binary objects ([Flood-UI/flood#164](https://github.com/Flood-UI/flood/issues/164), [Flood-UI/flood#741](https://github.com/Flood-UI/flood/issues/741), [Flood-UI/flood#773](https://github.com/Flood-UI/flood/issues/773)).
 See [#86](https://github.com/jesec/flood/discussions/86).